epai/snail/README.md

 (Source code in [`game.py`](https://github.com/epai/snail/blob/master/game.py); tested in Python 3.6 on the latest macOS)

 ## Why Snail?
 Open source reactive programming support for Python is sorely lacking.
 The only available solution is RxPY, but it uses an observer-based model that has been shown to be less readable than FRP models[^1].
-Implementations for FRP-like Python libraries do exist (such as PFRP [^2]), but they remain closed source, and lack useful abstractions in other FRP libraries like Yampa[^3].
-Snail is my attempt to bring FRP-like ideas to Python in an open source way, inspired by both PFRP and Yampa.
+Implementations for FRP-like Python libraries do exist (such as PFRP [^2]), but they remain closed source, and lack useful abstractions in other FRP libraries like Yampa’s Signal Functions[^3].
+Snail is my attempt to bring FRP-like ideas to Python in an open source way, inspired by ideas from both PFRP and Yampa.

 ## Why Reactive Programming?
-Reactive applications, such as graphical animations and user-interactive software, are often hard to develop using traditional imperative methods because they involve a mix of data and control flow that can be difficult to reason about.
-A reactive programming style simplifies the development of reactive applications by shifting focus to behaviors that change either over time or in response to other behaviors.
-Programmers can thus focus on how objects should behave and how data should flow at a high-level, while the reactive library/engine handles all the control flow wiring logic under covers.
+Reactive applications, such as graphical animations and user-interactive software, are often hard to develop using traditional imperative methods, because they involve a mix of data and control flow that can be difficult to reason about.
+A reactive programming style simplifies the development of these applications by shifting focus to behaviors that change either over time or in response to other behaviors.
+This allows programmers to focus on how objects should behave and how data should flow at a high-level, while the reactive library/engine handles all the control flow wiring logic under covers.

 ## How Do You Use Snail?
 The basic objects in snail are Behaviors, which are streams of values that update over time, and Behavior Functions (BFs), which are functions over Behaviors.
 Behaviors and BFs are similar to Yampa Signals and Signal Functions[^3], but are implemented as objects instead of functions.